Barcelona enters the race to host the headquarters of the State Public Health Agency

 The space proposed by the Catalan capital to locate the headquarters is the Ramon Llull building, located on the grounds of the Escola Industrial.

 BarcelonaBarcelona has entered the race to host the headquarters of the Spanish State Public Health Agency (AESAP).
-The city council of the Catalan capital will present its bid this Friday for the agency to be based in the city, according to reports.
-The Newspaper And this has been confirmed by ACN.
-The Ramon Llull building, located on the grounds of the Escola Industrial, is the space Barcelona is proposing to host the state health agency.
-The proposal also has the support of the Catalan government.
+The city council of the Catalan capital officially submitted its bid on Friday for the agency to be based in the city, according to reports.
+The Newspaper and has been confirmed by ARA.
+The Ramon Llull building, located on the grounds of the Industrial SchoolThis is the space Barcelona is proposing to house this state health agency, whose main objectives are to centralize public health surveillance and prepare for and respond to future emergencies.
+The Barcelona proposal has the support of the Catalan Government (Generalitat) and the Barcelona Provincial Council (Diputación de Barcelona).

-This Friday is the last day to submit bids to host AESAP, for which cities such as Granada, Zaragoza, and Lugo, among others, have also been proposed.
-In its proposal, the city council led by Jaume Collboni argues that the Ramon Llull building is very well connected by public transport and is located in an emblematic area of the city, in the Eixample district.
-It is close to Sants station, which offers connections to the airport and high-speed rail.
-The report acknowledges that a complete renovation of the building requires significant work, but assures that with "minimal interventions" a 500 m² space can be ready by the second half of 2026.
-The document also notes that the Industrial School grounds house the paraninfo, a historic auditorium.
-The building in question was for decades an emblematic university residence, the oldest in Catalonia, where writers such as Bartomeu Rosselló-Pòrcel, Salvador Espriu, and Carles Riba, as well as Pompeu Fabra, lived, and which was visited by Federico García Lorca.
+This Friday is the last day to submit bids to host AESAP, for which cities such as Granada, Lugo, Oviedo, León, and Zaragoza have also offered their services.
+In its proposal, the city council led by Jaume Collboni argues that the Ramon Llull building—a building declared a national heritage site but currently unused—is very well connected by public transport and is located in an emblematic area of the city, in the Eixample district.
+Specifically, it highlights its proximity to Sants station, which guarantees connections to high-speed trains and El Prat Airport.
+The report prepared by the Barcelona City Council acknowledges that a complete renovation of the building requires significant work, but assures that with "minimal interventions" a 500 m² space can be ready by the second half of 2026.
+The document also notes that the Escola Industrial Y2 site was rehabilitated as a large meeting center with a capacity for 600 people, a historic auditorium, and a restaurant with 584 seats.
+This building would be able to house the estimated 300 employees who could eventually work at the State Public Health Agency.
+For decades, the building in question was an emblematic university residence, the oldest in Catalonia, where writers such as Bartomeu Rosselló-Pòrcel, Salvador Espriu, and Carles Riba, as well as Pompeu Fabra, lived.
+Federico García Lorca was also among its visitors.
 The residence closed in June 2022.